 Implied volatility based on market influences and future outlook

-With both Trade Architect and thinkorswim, you’ll have tools to help you analyze these variables and more.
+With thinkorswim, you’ll have tools to help you analyze these variables and more.
 You’ll also find plenty of third-party fundamental research and commentary, as well as many idea generation tools.
 You can even “paper trade” and practice your strategy without risking capital.
 In addition, you can explore a variety of tools to help you formulate an options trading strategy that works for you.
 You can also contact a TD Ameritrade Options Specialist anytime via chat, by phone 866-839-1100 or by email 24/7.